andreaisla/CSS-Debrief/README.md

 [x]- **Jazz up our navigation links**: Let's center all of our nav links as well.
   [x]Give all of the `<a>` tags within our navbar padding of 10px on their left and right sides.
   [x]In addition, change their background color to something of your choosing.
-We chose grey!
+We chose color grey!

 [x]- **Our image caption needs work**: Let's shrink that font size down and make sure it is centered.
 <!-- font-size: 50%; to make it shrink ? -->